jish0desarkar/news-aggregator-api/README.md

 ## Optional Extensions

-The following optional extensions can be implemented to enhance the functionality of the API:
+The following optional extensions were implemented to enhance the functionality of the API:

-- Implement a caching mechanism to store news articles and reduce external API calls.
+- Implemented a caching mechanism to store news articles and reduce external API calls.
 The articles are stored locally.
 - A cron job runs every 2 hours which fetches new articles from the sources and indexes to the MeiliSearch engine.
-- All REST calls fetch the articles local store.
+- All REST calls fetch the articles from the local store.
 Articles are filtered and searched using MeiliSearch search engine.
 - Allow users to mark articles as read or favorite.
-- Implement additional endpoints for retrieving read and favorite articles.
+- Implemented additional endpoints for retrieving read and favorite articles.
-- Implement a search endpoint to search for news articles based on keywords.
+- Implemented a search endpoint to search for news articles based on keywords.
-- Implement a mechanism to periodically update
+- Implemented a mechanism to periodically update

 ## Conclusion